 Read on to find out what you need to know about 11-month-old baby development this month to best support your little love’s growth.

 (Editor’s note: The 11-month milestone guidelines were written to reflect the behaviors that 50% or more of children exhibit at a certain age.
 Note that milestones are not a perfect metric: It’s key to speak to your pediatrician if you have concerns about your unique child.)

-- Your 11-month-old baby's receptive language skills are much better than their expressive language skills at this point.
-That means they can understand a pretty good amount of what you're saying—including simple commands like "go to the door."
+- Your 11-month-old baby’s receptive language skills are much better than their expressive language skills at this point.
+That means they can understand a pretty good amount of what you’re saying—including simple commands like “let’s go to the door.”

-- Your baby's mobility means they might be getting into a lot of things.
-That's just their curiosity coming out!
-Your baby might enjoy dumping out bins of toys and pulling items out of cabinets.
+- Your baby’s mobility means they might be getting into a lot of things.
+That’s just their curiosity coming out!
+Your busy bee might enjoy dumping out bins of toys and pulling items out of cabinets.
 Just be sure to keep anything out of reach that could be hazardous.

-- On average, babies begin walking between nine and 15 months—with the most common point for taking first steps happening right around their first birthday.
-Even if your baby isn't ready to stride quite yet, they should be working on pre-walking skills, such as standing unassisted and cruising along the sides of furniture.
+- On average, babies start walking between 9 and 18 months—which is definitely a wide range.
+The most common point for taking first steps happens right around their first birthday.
+Even if your baby isn’t ready to stride quite yet, they should be working on pre-walking skills, such as standing unassisted and cruising along the sides of furniture.
 Note that the AAP discourages the use of baby walkers due to safety concerns.